Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 - To initialize the dictionary with all numbers in `array` set to `True`, we loop through the array of size `n` once
 - To check if a number is missing from the range, we iterate through the range of size `m` once
-  - Inside each loop, we search for the element from the dictionary.
-The complexity of finding an element from a dictionary is O(1).
+  - Inside each loop, we search for the element in the dictionary.
+The complexity of finding an element in a dictionary is O(1).

 Therefore, our time complexity is O(n+m).

+Again, we can simplify our analysis if we consider the case when the range and the number of elements in the array are of the same magnitude.
+If `m` is equal to `n`, then the complexity simplifies to O(n+n), which is O(2n).
+After dropping the constant, the time complexity is O(n), or linear!

 This solution is more time-efficient than the iterative solution!

+### !callout-warning

+## The Importance of Scaling

+We have just argued that the hash table solution is more efficient with respect to time than the list-based solution.
+But there are two points of which we should take care.

+1. Big O tells us how the performance scales with the size of the input.
+It is true to say that as the input becomes larger, the length of time required by the solution using a hash table will grow more slowly than the solution that inspects the array directly.
+But for any particular size of input we can't say whether one solution will outperform the other!
+It's very possible that for small ranges, the array implementation could win!
+1. While the hash table solution is more time efficient, it does come at the cost of creating a hash table to store each of the elements.
+However the moderate cost in space complexity is often worth the savings in time complexity.
+This is a common trade-off we make as developers.

+### !end-callout

 ## Walk-Through Example: Find All Symmetric Pairs